kevinseow/michelin_food_schedule/README.md

 # michelinfood
-Data project: Solving a routing problem to efficiently try all Michelin restaurants in Singapore
+Data project: Solving a routing problem to efficiently inspect Michelin restaurants in Singapore

-Basically:
+See pdf for findings.

+Summary:
-(i) Scrape addresses of Michelin-rated restaurants from Michelin website (ii) Find the GPS coordinates of the restaurants
-(iii) Solve a vehicle routing problem of how to most efficiently visit the various restaurants!
+(i) Scrape details Michelin-rated restaurants from Michelin website (ii) Find the GPS coordinates of the restaurants from OneMap (iii) Solve a vehicle routing problem to most efficiently visit the various restaurants!
+(iv) Visualise the findings